evanpurkhiser/email-to-lunchmoney/README.md

 This may be useful for those who want to answer questions like:

 > What did I buy on Amazon for $75?
-> Why did I spend $8.50 on a Lyft bike ride?
+> Where did I go on that $12.50 Lyft ride?

 ## How it works